zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

         "monitor",
         "http://rels.zettajs.io/object-stream"
       ],
-      "href": "ws://0.0.0.0:1337/servers/b4984382-4776-43ca-8d9d-329eb571f773/events?topic=heartbeat%2F7ae5a550-2594-47a2-af3f-90a3e7a8d1bf%2Flogs"
+      "href": "ws://0.0.0.0:1337/servers/b4984382-4776-43ca-8d9d-329eb571f773/events?topic=generator%2Fc5352e47-7a77-485e-8c0f-065ebd9c6f5e%2Flogs"
     }
   ]
 }

 ```

-The heartbeat sensor should look similar to the LED in the previous step.
+The sine wave generator should look similar to the LED in the previous step.
 However, instead of actions it has a web socket link for streaming
-pulse data.
-This link can be accessed with the web socket link with the title `"pulse"`.
+sine wave data.
+This link can be accessed with the web socket link with the title `"wave"`.
 Now let's open our browser, and take a look at our new device.

-After opening the browser you should see that we have our LED like before, and now we have our heartbeat sensor as well.
+After opening the browser you should see that we have our LED like before, and now we have our sine wave generator as well.
 The browser will also auto subscribe
-to any sensor streams coming from the API.
+to any data streams coming from the API.
 You should see data in real time updating in the browser!

 #3.
 Interactions